 User stories within the backlog can be reviewed objectively and assessed from a cross-team perspective, often resulting in re-prioritization.
 The meeting is also a good opportunity for members of different teams to debate specific user stories, confirm responsibilities, or reshuffle urgencies where necessary.

-In terms of practical outcomes, backlog grooming meetings often result in:
+In terms of practical outcomes, backlog grooming or backlog refinement meetings often result in:

 A re-prioritization of user stories in the backlog